 Politics in Laos

 As with other countries in Southeast Asia, it is best for expats to avoid bringing up the Vietnam War (known in the region as the Second Indochina War) and the civil war in Laos, especially among older Laotians.
 If a colleague or friend chooses to talk about it, expats should listen quietly and respectfully.
-As a result of the US's role in the war, some older Laotians show distrust to American expats, though this is not prevalent among younger Laotians.
+As a result of the USA's role in the war, some older Laotians may distrust American expats, though this is significantly less prevalent among younger Laotians.

 Etiquette and customs in Laos

-A large part of social life in Laos is about maintaining 'face', the shared respect and harmony between people.
-Integral to this is avoiding conflict and understanding one's place in terms of seniority and hierarchy.
-Western cultures are generally less contextual, so direct communication is highly valued, but the same is not necessarily true in Laos.
+A significant part of social life in Laos is concerned with maintaining 'face' – the shared respect and harmony between people.
+Avoiding conflict and understanding your place in terms of seniority and hierarchy is essential for preserving face.

 Physical contact is not usual between people of the same gender, and men and women rarely show affection in public.
-When visiting a Lao house or temple, it's a good idea to avoid revealing clothing, covering one's shoulders and knees.
+When visiting a Lao house or temple, it's a good idea to wear modest clothing that covers your shoulders and knees.

 Expat Health Insurance